 Your gynaecologist will make a small cut, usually on or near your belly button, so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
-They will usually make a further cut on your 'bikini' line so they can insert tubes (ports) into your abdomen.
-Your gynaecologist will insert instruments through the ports along with a telescope so they can see inside your abdomen and perform any minor procedures.
+They will make 2 to 3 small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
+Your gynaecologist will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.